---

 @import "tailwindcss" prefix(ui);

-Tailwind classes used in this package should be prefixed with ui: to avoid style specificity issues.
+Tailwind classes used in this package should be prefixed with `ui:` to avoid

 Install the packages you've created into your application.